Azerbaijani in Armenia

 What Are Their Beliefs?

-Among the Azerbaijani, religious practices are less restrictive of women's activities than in Muslim countries.
+Among the Azeris, religious practices are less restrictive of women's activities than in Muslim countries.
 Many Azerbaijani women have jobs outside the home, and a few have attained leadership positions.
 However, some evidence of the traditional, restrictive female role remains.

 What Are Their Needs?

-Although this small group of Azeris lives in a predominantly Christian nation, the long standing bitterness between Muslims and Christians prevents them from receiving the Gospel.
-The Bible and the Jesus film are available in the Azeri language.
+Although this small group of Azeris lives in a predominantly Christian nation, the long standing bitterness between Muslims and Christians prevents them from receiving the gospel.
+The Bible and the JESUS Film are available in the Azeri language.

 Prayer Points

-Ask the Holy Spirit to soften their hearts towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften their hearts towards Christians so that they will be receptive to the gospel.